Dick Stokes (hurler): Inter-county

 Limerick took a back seat to Cork and Tipperary in the Munster series of games for the next few years.

-In 1947 Stoke won a National Hurling League medal as Limerick defeated old rivals Kilkenny by 3-8 to 1-7 following an earlier drawn game.
+In 1947, Stokes won a National Hurling League medal as Limerick defeated Kilkenny by 3-8 to 1-7 following an earlier drawn game.

 Stokes also lined out with the Limerick junior football team.
-In 1950 he won a Munster medal following a 3-6 to 1-6 defeat of Cork.
+In 1950, he won a Munster JFC medal following a 3-6 to 1-6 defeat of Cork.